mahmoudakl/google_grasping/README.md

 # Google Grasping Experiment in the Neurorobotics Platform
 This repository contains files for a Neurorobotics Platform Experiment that aims at recreating the google grasping experiment in simulation.
-To get started, you need a local installation of the Neurorobotics Platform, and you have to clone this repository in ~/.opt/nrpStorage.
+To get started, you need a local installation of the Neurorobotics Platform.

 ## Prerequisites
 ```